Tea Bags, Fill Your Own – Portable Tea Infuser Bags You’ll Just Love!

-I hadn’t discovered the tea bags fill your own method yet, so I purchased BPA free plastic containers that I could put my tea leaves into and keep some always on hand at work.
+I hadn’t yet discovered the tea bags fill your own method using empty tea infuser bags, so I purchased BPA free plastic containers that I could put my tea leaves into and keep some always on hand at work.
 Eventually, I graduated to fancier (and prettier) metal travel containers.

 Needing to streamline the prep process, I also had a cute little mesh ball strainer (got lots of compliments on it from co-workers) for popping my leaves into for brewing and straining.

 Oh, and I shouldn’t forget to tell you about my thermometers.
-I always keep one on hand to make sure the water is at the correct temperature for the type of tea I’m preparing, but honestly, at work, I pretty much just wing it most of the time.
+I always keep one handy (click here to quickly see one on Amazon) to make sure I use the correct temperature for the type of tea I’m preparing.
+They work great for water, are inexpensive, are accurate instant-read thermometers, easy to see and show both Fahrenheit and Centigrade but honestly, at work, I pretty much just wing it most of the time.
 That’s right, lack of time!

 After so many cups of hot water heated in the same microwave, I pretty much know right down to the second how long it will take to get my water to 170-175 degrees Fahrenheit for my green tea.

 The challenge is to not let it steep for more than a minute, or it will become bitter.
 So of course, it usually never fails, the phone rings, someone or something needs my immediate attention, and there goes my perfect cup of tea!
 Damn it!
 Another cup of bitter and less satisfying green tea, but I do not let it go to waste No siree; I drink it down to the very last drop anyway!